Berkshire Community College Division of Nursing Health & Social Sciences

 - Blood pressure cuffs, medication vials, syringe connectors and wound drains

 As with all matters related to one‘s health, the utmost precautions should be taken by the student to reduce the risk of exposure and allergic reactions.
 This may include the carrying of an epi-pen by the individual or other precautions as advised by the student‘s health care provider.
-It is the responsibility of the student with a latex sensitivity to understand and acknowledge the risks associated with continued exposure to latex during a clinical education, fieldwork, and healthcare career, even when reasonable accommodations are made and to regularly consult with his/her health care provider.
+It is the responsibility of the student with a latex sensitivity to understand and acknowledge the risks associated with continued exposure to latex during clinical education, while conducting fieldwork and in a healthcare career, even when reasonable accommodations are made, and to regularly consult with his/her health care provider.

 In an effort to minimize the presence of latex in the College's lab facilities, Berkshire Community College will provide latex-free and powder-free gloves in all College lab facilities.
 Should a clinical agency site NOT provide latex-free gloves, the College will provide latex-free gloves for clinical use.
 Additionally, the College is taking the following steps to minimize latex in its lab facilities: 1) replacement of all gloves in use by faculty and students with nitrile or vinyl gloves; 2) maintaining an inventory of products/equipment and supplies in the Department of Nursing and Practical Nursing that contain or could contain latex; and 3) future purchase of latex-free supplies and equipment whenever possible.